 Add a secondary or tertiary color to give your rooms visual depth.
 You can get more adventurous with accent colors, but remember a little goes a long way.
 If you like vibrant color, splashes of red, orange or lime green are reminiscent of colorful beach umbrellas.
 Or, you can use more intense variations of your primary color palette to create a soothing and sophisticated beach retreat.

-Rather than going with a nautically themed space, choose items that you would naturally see in a coastal setting.
-Coral, seashells, driftwood and sea glass are inexpensive (if you gather them yourself) and make beautiful additions to a home.
-Candles are also a nice touch for romantic evenings.
+Rather than going with a overly nautically themed space, choose items that you would naturally see in a coastal setting.
+Specialty lighting, coral, seashells, driftwood and sea glass are inexpensive (if you gather them yourself) and make beautiful additions to a home.
+Candles and are also a nice touch for romantic evenings.
 Look for candles with fragrances that remind you of your favorite beachy scents like sea spray, cocoa butter, key lime or island margarita.

 Your artwork doesn’t necessarily have to be a literal translation of a coastal environment.
 However, if you find a local artist that specializes in beach scenes, by all means pick one that you love.
 As long as the art on your walls ties into the colors you have chosen for the room, you are good to go.

 Turn an old couch and chair into something wonderful by using slipcovers.
 Slipcovers evoke effortless beachside style while giving older upholstered furniture a new life.
 Denim or cotton duck or canvas in a natural color gives furniture a welcoming look and comfortable feel.
 You can purchase the ready-made variety, hire a workroom to sew custom fitted slipcovers or make them yourself—provided you are a skilled seamstress.

 Pillows are a fun way to add color to your room.
 Buy pillow covers and down inserts so you can easily switch them out when you’re ready for a change.